Merton CIL stands in solidarity with the Black Lives Matter movement in the fight for equality.

 Image: Created for our Craftivism & Chat at Home project

-As an organisation that is committed to challenging discrimination and inequality, Merton CIL stands in solidarity with the Black Lives Matter movement and Black, Asian and Minority Ethnic communities in the UK and worldwide.
+As an organisation that is committed to challenging discrimination and inequality, Merton CIL stands in solidarity with the Black Lives Matter movement and Black communities in the UK and worldwide.
 We are hopeful that we can all come together and achieve real change.

-Please join us at Craftivism & Chat on 6th August from 1pm and help us to speak up about the intersectional exclusion and discrimination faced by Black, Asian and Minority Ethnic Disabled people.
+Please join us at Craftivism & Chat on 6th August from 1pm and help us to speak up about the intersectional exclusion and discrimination faced by Black Disabled people.
 We want to hear your experiences, needs and recommendations to help inform our work fighting for a society that is free of inequality.